KellyNyanbinary/KomplexHeat/README.md

 ## License

-This project’s source code is licensed under the [MIT license](LICENSE).
+This project’s source code is licensed under the [MIT License](LICENSE).

 > [!important]
 >
+> This software is provided "as is", without warranty of any kind.
+>
 > This license applies only to the original source code written for KomplexHeat.
 Unity and Juno: New Origins remain proprietary software, and their engine libraries, assemblies, and any automatically generated skeleton code are not covered by this license.
+Any third-party plugins and libraries included and referenced are distributed under their original licenses, which are provided in their respective source and documentation.
 >
-> To build or use this mod, you must have a licensed copy of Unity and Juno: New Origins.
+> To build or use this mod, you must have a licensed copy of Unity, Juno: New Origins, and any applicable plugins.

 ## Installation